Moving to Spain? Make sure you and your family are covered for every eventuality by reading our guide to health insurance in Spain.

 How to choose a health insurance provider

-You can compare private health insurance providers in Spain and get free quotes on our special Expatica health insurance page.
-In addition to this, you can also use following tools: Acierto.com (in Spanish) and Rastreator.com in (Spanish).
+You can compare private health insurance providers in Spain and get free health insurance quotes.
+In addition to this, you can also use the following tools: Acierto.com (in Spanish) and Rastreator.com (in Spanish).

 Some of the largest private health insurance companies in Spain include:

 Spain’s healthcare system is funded by contributions to the country’s General Social Security Fund (Tesorería General de la Seguridad Social).

 Anyone working in Spain receives a social security number and must make monthly contributions.